NicoleFaye/Chat-Gpt-Long-Text-Input/README.md

 - Reset button resets prompts to defaults and cancels any active input.
 - Import text files (.txt, .csv, .xml, etc)

-To import text files, click the enable file picker button option above the text to import while in a chatgpt chat window.
+To import text files, click the enable file picker button option above the "Text to Import" box while in a chatgpt chat window.
 This will add a button onto the current chat to the left of the regenerate response button if it is visisble.
 Clicking this will open a file dialog, which will import the file into the plugins input area.

 I tried to add the filepicker to the plugin popup but was unable to do so with the lifecycle of the popup when the filepicker popup grabs focus.